-In a way, the Eternal Child was never given the opportunity to truly grow up.
-The family members and relatives may tease them for being ‘free spirited’, passion-driven, or talk to them in a patronising way.
+In a way, the Eternal Child was never given the opportunity to grow up truly.
+The family members and relatives may tease them for being ‘free-spirited’, and passion-driven or talk to them in a patronizing way.
 But this isn’t their fault as they were given little responsibilities and accountability.
-Their controlling and engulfing parents may be overprotective of them and give them little opportunities to make their own mistakes and learn and grow from them.
+Their controlling and engulfing parents may be overprotective of them and give them few opportunities to make their own mistakes and learn and grow from them.

 When there is an Eternal Child in the family, their sibling often has to take up the role of the Mature One.
 As the Eternal Child is underfunctioning, the other sibling is forced into an overfunctioning role.
-If the underfunctioning Eternal Child is also an under-archiver by society standards, or get caught up in addictions or criminal activities, the Mature One would feel the need to compensate for the parents’ disappointment.Unconsciously, the root of the dynamic is that since the other sibling upsets their parents, they could not do so as well.
-Thus, they feel they have no choice but to follow the path that was laid down for them, and to become a successful, functional member of society.
+If the underfunctioning Eternal Child is also an under-archiver by society’s standards or get caught up in addictions or criminal activities, the Mature One would feel the need to compensate for the parents’ disappointment.Unconsciously, the root of the dynamic is that since the other sibling upsets their parents, they cannot do so as well.
+Thus, they feel they have no choice but to follow the path that was laid down for them and to become a successful, functional member of society.
 Just as the overfunctioning-underfunctioning dynamic can get polarised and derails intimacy in a romantic pair, this toxic sibling relationship dynamic is destructive to both.

-As a child, the Mature One is the one who always finishes homework on time, tidy up and obey orders.
+As a child, the Mature One is the one who always finishes homework on time, tidies up, and obeys orders.
 They do everything that is expected of them.
-But they do this because their absolute compliance is the only way the family system could sustain itself.
+But they do this because their absolute compliance is the only way the family system can sustain itself.
 They may be filling in for a depressed parent who makes it clear they have no energy for parenting, or they are overcompensating for a violent and unpredictable parent who would be enraged if things are less than perfect or orderly.

 The Mature one is also often parentified.
 They may be an older sibling (though not always), who has no choice but to step up and fill in the gap left by their vulnerable, irresponsible or incompetent parents.
 Parentification is both instrumental or emotional.
-On the one hand, they have to take care of household chores, take the younger brothers and sisters to doctors, school, etc. On the other hand, they have to act as tutors and carers to their siblings, and as the emotional punchbag, counsellor or confidant for their parents.
+On the one hand, they have to take care of household chores, and take the younger brothers and sisters to doctors, school, etc. On the other hand, they have to act as tutors and carers to their siblings and as the emotional punchbag, counselors or confidants for their parents.

 Being the protective big sister or brother may have won the Mature One praise and recognition, but they also feel trapped in their caretaking responsibilities.
 Everyone in the family has come to depend on their accountability and competence, so they cannot take a break from their role.